The British Grand Prix is one of the cornerstones of the F1 calendar, having been the very first race in the inaugural season back in 1950.

 74 races have been officially held as part of the F1 World Championship, with Giuseppe Farina winning the first back in 1950.

-Unsurprisingly, Lewis Hamilton tops the charts having won the race eight times since his F1 debut in 2007.
+Unsurprisingly, Lewis Hamilton tops the charts having won the race nine times since his F1 debut in 2007.

 Worth an estimated £300million per year, the deal means that Silverstone will remain on the calendar until 2034.

-A whopping 480,000 people descended on Silverstone across the race weekend in 2023, breaking the record for attendance at the circuit.
-There are estimates of a weekend crowd of 465,000-470,000 this year.
+A whopping 480,000 people descended on Silverstone across the race weekend in 2024, matching the record for attendance at the circuit from the previous year.